XistenceImaginations/sv-components/README.md

 ## Resources

-Images shown on the demo-page and use as references in the code are my own art.
-If you're intrested in art - or just curios about what i did there - feel free to visit my galleries:
+Images shown on the demo-page and used as references in the code are my own art.
+If you're intrested in art - or just curious about what i did there - feel free to visit my galleries:
 - [ArtStation](https://www.artstation.com/xistenceimaginations)
 - [DeviantArt](https://www.deviantart.com/xistenceimaginations)